Validator-POSTHUMAN/contributions/Orai.md

 | Cosmos Ecosystem X | 35k followers.
 We have been promoting ORAIchain for a long time. | [Query CosmosEcosystem tweets about ORAIchain](https://x.com/search?q=from%3ACosmosEcosystem%20(oraichain%20OR%20orai%20OR%20ORAI)&src=typed_query&f=live) | We spread the word about ORAIchain for a long time. |
 | POSTHUMAN X        | 7.5k followers.
 We actively cover ORAIchain updates and ecosystem news for a long time. | [Query POSTHUMAN_DVS tweets about ORAIchain](https://x.com/search?q=from%3APOSTHUMAN_DVS%20(oraichain%20OR%20orai%20OR%20ORAI)&src=typed_query&f=live) | We spread the word about ORAIchain for a long time. |

-## We spread the information about Zetachain among russian-speaking community of Cosmos Ecosystem:
+## We spread the information about Orai Chain among russian-speaking community of Cosmos Ecosystem:
 - **YouTube** (12k subscribers)
   [CryptoBase](https://www.youtube.com/@CRYPTOBASED)
   <img width="2515" height="1409" alt="image" src="https://github.com/user-attachments/assets/dcf0f3b0-aef4-4f57-bf78-e6d6dfb6e0a1" />